Leekwanmeng/RopeSwing/README.md

-# RockClimbing
+# RopeSwing

 INTRODUCTION
-RockClimbing is a 2 Player Co-op 2D Platformer Game.
+RopeSwing is a 2 Player Co-op 2D Platformer Game.
 Team up with a friend and scale obstacles to reach the goal!

 Available on mobile only.